-By working your muscles until they collapse, you will continue to burn calories far beyond your workout.
+By working your muscles in this way, you will continue to burn calories far beyond your workout.

 Like any other weight loss plan, the pounds you will lose from doing interval training will depend on how often and intensely you perform the exercises as well as what you consume.

 In other words, a person that is fully committed to a diet and exercise regime will lose more weight and will strengthen their muscles much more effectively than a person that is only partially dedicated.
 That said, if you do interval training consistently and really push yourself, your weight loss potential is untold.

 Improve your interval training routine by going PRO today for access to workout plans, goal trackers, certified trainers, and more.